Color of the Month

 It’s the most popular color in the world.

 Associated with human traits of wisdom, trust, loyalty, sincerity, and confidence, blue is also the color evocative of freedom, open spaces, intuition, and imagination.
 Its positive aspects invoke feelings of peace, calm, and tranquility.
 But there’s a flip side to this coin.
-Melancholy, sadness, depression – they’re all tied to the color, as well.
+Melancholy, sadness, depression – they’re also tied to the color.

 Pros and cons.